Lactation Support with Marlee

 I often help parents sort through the problem-solving process.
 Learning to feed your baby in a way that works for you, your baby, your values, and your lifestyle can be daunting - especially if you're doing all of that on very little sleep!
 I'm here to help guide you along the way toward figuring out what will help YOU.
 The answers are different for each family, and there is no one-size-fits-all model for life with a newborn.
 Sometimes it helps to talk out your problem-solving process with a compassionate guide, and that's where I come in.

 I'll give you support, compassion, and encouragement just as much as skills and knowledge to help you as you cope with the challenges you face.

-My goal is to provide steady guidance to help you develop confidence in your own ability to take wonderful care of your little one.
+Whether you're looking for breastfeeding support, help with bottle feeding, or some combination of the two, my goal is to provide steady guidance to help you develop confidence in your own ability to take wonderful care of your little one.

 Do you teach breastfeeding classes for expecting parents?

 Yes!
 I offer 1-2 hour private classes for expecting couples.
 If you're planning to breastfeed your baby, taking a class is a great way to become familiar with what to expect throughout your breastfeeding journey.

 - Your questions, concerns, or fears around feeding your baby

 - What to expect in the first few days and weeks of your baby's life (and why!)